rust-cli/book/src/tutorial/output.md

 ## Showing a progress bar

-Some CLI applications run less than a second, others take minutes or hours.
+Some CLI applications run less than a second while others take minutes or hours.
 If you are writing one of the latter types of programs, you might want to show the user that something is happening.